wp-plugins/formidable/readme.txt

 [Formidable FAQs](http://blog.strategy11.com/formidable-faqs/ "Formidable FAQs")

 == Changelog ==
-= 1.1.0 =
+= 1.01.0 =
 * Added checkboxes to optionally include default stylesheet
 * Completely validated HTML this time (hopefully)

-= PRO =
-* Added a FREAKING AWESOME form styling editor
+* PRO: Added a FREAKING AWESOME form styling editor
-* Made the link to view entries pretty if default permalinks are not in use
+* PRO: Made the link to view entries pretty if default permalinks are not in use
-* Fixed bug preventing external shortcodes from getting replaced when custom displayed data is not inserted automatically
+* PRO: Fixed bug preventing external shortcodes from getting replaced when custom displayed data is not inserted automatically
-* Added shortcode for front-end search
+* PRO: Added shortcode for front-end search

 = 1.0.12 =
 * Validated HTML markup for front-end form
 * Simplified the way a default template is created so it will also get updated with any changes
 * Really fixed the after HTML field this time
+* Changed option to email form to default to admin's email address instead of blank
+* PRO: Ability to switch from one field type to another
+* PRO: Finished the 'Data from Entries' field
+* PRO: Added the first overall report (daily submissions)
+* PRO: Added two new form templates (more to come of course)
+* PRO: Editable Submit button and Success message for editing entries
+* PRO: Added option to sort by most fields when creating/editing the custom display settings

 = 1.0.11 =
 * Added a selectable shortcode on the forms listing page